oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/project-settings.md

 - Store Encrypted Credentials in the WKT Project File
 - Not Store Credentials

-If you choose `Store in Native OS Credential Store`, then you will be using the Windows Credential Manager, the MacOS Keychain, or the Linux `libsecret` library's credential store.
+If you choose `Store in Native OS Credential Store`, then you will be using the Windows Credential Manager, the macOS Keychain, or the Linux `libsecret` library's credential store.
 These credential stores offer a well-known, secure mechanism for storing credentials that most users already understand.
 The only downside to this scheme is that the credentials are stored only on the local machine.
 Anyone trying to share their project with others users will have to have the other users